 Three other states—California, Texas and Nevada (Nevada’s requirement goes into effect next July)—also have laws on three-point seat belts.

 Meanwhile, Florida, Louisiana and New York have laws requiring two-point lap belts.
 But Louisiana’s law is only enforceable if the state legislature funds school boards, which it has yet to do.

 Despite dozens of state bills being introduced nationwide to add lap-shoulder seat belts to school buses, a large number of school bus industry professionals have loudly voiced their opposition.
-While many organizations agree that the seat belts save lives, others fear they could hinder student evacuations in the case of a school bus fire, for example, as the rate of such fires have increased in recent years.
+While many organizations agree that seat belts save lives, others fear they could hinder student evacuations in the case of a school bus fire, for example, as the rate of such fires has increased in recent years.

 Others, like the National School Transportation Association (NSTA) that represents private school bus contractor interests, argue that lap-shoulder belt adoption should not be mandated at the federal level, but instead should be a state, or better yet, local district decision.

 “On safety belts specifically, NSTA believes the decision on whether to equip school buses with safety belts should be decided at the state and local level, by those closest to funding streams for school transportation,” the organization said in a statement on Sept.
 19. “NSTA believes as many children as possible should have access to the safest mode of transportation and school bus service should not be reduced to fund new buses with safety belts.”

 But both federal and state legislators are eying additional improvements beyond seat belts.

 The Miranda Vargas School Bus Driver Red Flag Act, named for the 10-year-old girl who was killed in the Paramus crash, was introduced in Congress in July 2018.
 Miranda’s Law seeks to make it more difficult for commercial vehicle operators who have motor vehicle violations on file, to drive school buses.